dongju0561/ohRain/README.md

 # 🌧 oh!Rain
 ### Overview
-If you want to get notification whether bring umbrella or not, this app will notify
+If you want to get notification whether it's rain or not, this app will notify

 1. Select the city where you live
 2. Select the time you usually go out